ManoelSilva/super-d-the-game/README.md

  	Super Disease.

 ## Story
 	You're a microorganism.
-But not an ordinary one, you're Super D. A virus who has came from another planet and has a giant and powerful weapon, your boxing glove!
+But not an ordinary one, you're Super D. A virus that came from another planet and has a giant and powerful weapon, your boxing glove!
 Living as a virus in a hostil environment, like human body, it's not that easy.
-You must ensure your survival and make sure that your kind plorifere, by defeating the inside body's antibodies, known as N-Ts, and penetrating the main cell to install your own core in it.
+You must ensure your survival and make sure that your kind plorifere, by defeating inside body's antibodies, known as N-Ts, and penetrating system's main cell to install your own core in it.

 ## Goal
 	Your goal it's to achieve what any microorganism has done it, yet: dominate human nervous system's main cell, and